willnet/rspec-style-guide/README_EN.md

 # RSpec Style Guide
 ## What's this?

-Etiquette for writing test code with high readibility
+Etiquette for writing test code with high readability

 We would like to improve our style guide by hearing all of your opinions, so please open issues and pull requests that correspond to the following: